iot-bus/iot-bus.github.io/docs/source/getting-started/iot-bus-getting-started-with-platformio.rst

 3. Install PlatformIO IDE.
 You can find details on using PlatformIO with the IoT-Bus Io board `here <https://docs.platformio.org/en/latest/boards/espressif32/iotbusio.html>`_.

-4. Git clone or download the Iot-Bus examples from `Github <https://github.com/iot-bus/iot-bus-examples-platformio>`.
+4. Git clone or download the IoT-Bus examples from `Github <https://github.com/iot-bus/iot-bus-examples-platformio>`.

 5. Plug in IoT-Bus Io.
 Open the iot-bus-blink example and run.
 Onboard LED should blink once a second.
 When you create a new PlatformIO application simply select the oddWires IoT-Bus Io as the board.
 This will also ensure you have the correct default debugger when using the IoT-Bus JTAG board.